-Better sleep begins with honoring what’s closest to the heart
+Better sleep begins with honoring what’s closest to your heart

 But how do interior designers decorate their own bedrooms for better sleep?
-We toured the bedrooms of more than a few High Point designers (and design enthusiasts) in hopes of learning how to design the perfect bedroom.
+We toured the bedrooms of more than a interior designers (and design enthusiasts) in hopes of learning how to design the perfect bedroom.
 What we found is that interior design is as unique as your fingerprint.

 The good news is that these designers prove there’s more than one path to designing a beautiful bedroom.
-Read through our Bedroom Therapy interviews – and feel free to steal ideas!
+Feel free to steal ideas!

 “John and I read heaps of international design magazines, so we fall asleep with visions of the fabulous World of Interiors floating about in our heads,” said Jason Oliver Nixon.
 “India, England, Morocco – we wake up refreshed with loads of ideas that we’re ready to implement.”
 Read more: Madcap Cottage Bedroom.

 Barbara believes she needs more sleep (don’t we all?) but she she struggles with the TV in the bedroom as her husband can’t sleep unless it’s on.
 Trouble is, she’s hooked until late in the evening while he’s fast asleep before the first commercial.
 Read more: Barbara Viteri.

 Wendy cordons off her bedroom for rest and relaxation, indulging in her love design books and magazines while lying in bed.
 And if a glass of wine is nearby, she won’t complain.
 “While I have a TV in my bedroom, it’s rarely turned on.”
 Read more: Wendy Patrick.